 If you prefer tradition over the latest trend, tapered baguettes are the way to go.
 This classic style will fit with round and cushion cut center diamonds but really shines if you are going with square or rectangular diamonds like emerald or princess.

 A pavé setting is a stunning choice for someone with an elegant, timeless style.
 The intricate detail of the additional diamonds adds depth and grandeur to the ring.

 Opting for a pavé setting ensures you have extra personality, without distracting from the center diamond.
 The best part of a pavé ring?
 It pairs well with other types of settings, like solitaires, halos and three-stone rings.
 No matter the style you want, you can almost always add pavé detailing.

 There are several different types of pavé settings used for engagement rings today, including the French pavé, petite pavé and several others.
 Below, we’ve listed the most common pavé setting types, as well as their unique design features:

-Micro pavé settings use incredible small diamonds with a carat weight of less than 0.01ct per stone.
+Micro pavé settings use incredibly small diamonds with a carat weight of less than 0.01ct per stone.
 A typical micro pavé setting may contain more than 100 of these diamonds set close to one another to create the appearance of a continuous band of diamonds.

 For example, a trio micro pavé engagement ring features about 128 diamonds with a total carat weight of 0.78ctw, meaning each diamond an average carat weight of barely 0.006ct.